CinemaTechnic Lens Profiles – Carl Zeiss Super Speed Cine Prime Lenses

 Carl Zeiss was not the first to introduce a high speed lens series.
-Canon had already introduced the K-35 cine lenses about a year before.
+Canon had already introduced the K-35 cine lenses.
 Zeiss was the first to introduce a high speed lens series where all focal lengths were specifically designed as cine lenses, and with the second generation, where all lenses were f1.2.

 With the exception of a few specialized lenses, such as the Panavision 50mm T1.0, and Hawk’s recently introduced T1.0 series, this is the largest “fastest” aperture offered in cinematographic lenses.

 The Carl Zeiss High Speed lenses had their genesis in the Planar 0.7/50mm lens commissioned by NASA in 1966.
+This lens was not, as is commonly believed, used on the Apollo 8 mission.
 This lens is also known as the “Kubrick Lens” for its use shooting the candlelight scenes in Barry Lyndon.

 The Zeiss High Speed lenses were series produced in various generations from 1975 to 2004.
 They were replaced by the ARRI/Zeiss Master Prime series in 2005.

 The first generation original series Carl Zeiss High Speed (HS) lenses were first offered in 1975.
 They were among the first Zeiss lenses to have the Zeiss T* multicoating, which increases contrast and overall light transmission (T-stop) and reduces flare.
 They were only available with ARRI Bayonet lens mounts.